connectedbydata/connectedbydata.org/_projects/2023-peoples-panel-on-ai.md

 You can **[download a copy of the People's Panel on AI recommendations here]({{site.baseurl}}/assets/projects/peoplespanel/CBD Peoples Panel Leaflet.pdf)**, along with details about the panel process.

-A detailed [Summary Findings Report]({{site.baseurl}}/assets/projects/peoplespanel/Peoples Panel on AI Summary Findings - Final.pdf), and an [independent evaluation of the panel]({{site.baseurl}}/assets/projects/peoplespanel/People's Panel on AI - Evaluation report v5 FINAL.pdf) are also available.
+A detailed [summary findings report]({{site.baseurl}}/assets/projects/peoplespanel/Peoples Panel on AI Summary Findings - Final.pdf), and an [independent evaluation of the panel]({{site.baseurl}}/assets/projects/peoplespanel/People's Panel on AI - Evaluation report v5 FINAL.pdf) are also available.

 ## Watch